emqx/eip/active/0033-agent-registry.md

 ### Architecture Overview

-The Agent Registry feature builds on EMQX's existing retained message capabilities, adding a structured layer of management, validation, and user-facing interfaces.
+The A2A Registry feature builds on EMQX's existing retained message capabilities, adding a structured layer of management, validation, and user-facing interfaces.
 The registry maintains agent metadata in retained messages while providing enhanced functionality through: